-Most runners would love to be able to run longer without getting so fatigued that they need to stop.
+Most runners, especially beginners, would love to be able to run longer without getting so fatigued that they need to stop.

-Increasing the number of miles or the number of minutes you can run without stopping is a matter of building your endurance or increasing your running stamina.
+Increasing the number of miles or the amount of time you can run without stopping is a matter of building your endurance or increasing your running stamina.

-In this article, we will briefly touch upon the factors that contribute to your endurance or stamina running and provide tips and training strategies for how to build running endurance and how to increase running stamina no matter where you are in your running journey.
+In this guide, we will discuss the factors that contribute to your endurance and provide expert tips and training strategies for how to build running endurance and stamina no matter where you are in your running journey.

 Let’s dive in!

-Before we can effectively provide training strategies for how to increase stamina for running, let’s look at what running stamina in endurance running is.
+Before we can effectively provide training strategies for increasing stamina, let’s look at what running stamina in endurance running is.

-Over time, through consistent training, you can build endurance for running so that you can run longer distances without needing to stop and walk.
+Over time, through consistent training, you can build endurance for running to run longer distances without needing to stop and walk.

-There are several components that go into how to build endurance and increase running stamina.
+Several components go into how to build endurance and increase running stamina and your fitness level in general.

 Running is a high-intensity, total-body exercise.